polychromatic/polychromatic-docs/pages/roadmap.md

         - New Effects tab ("application profiles" replacement)
         - New effect format (with support for animation)
         - New troubleshooter for OpenRazer
+        - Polished and quality assured

-    - name: v0.6.1 - A stable beta
+    - name: v1.0.0 - The big one
-      desc: v0.3.12 is no longer stable, but the latest development hasn't had all its new features finished either.
-So... time to consolidate progress and make a new release!
+      desc: This release will expand custom (software) effects, introduce presets for multiple devices and add events for automating your lighting.
       checked: progress
-      completed:
-        null
-      in_progress:
-        - Polish little things for a new stable release
-      pending:
-        - Quality assurance testing across distros with progress so far

-    - name: v1.0.0 - The big one
-      desc: This release will expand custom (software) effects, introduce presets for multiple devices and events for automating your lighting.
-      checked: false
       completed:
         null
       in_progress: